Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 Q. Can I change a VPC's size?

-No. Currently, to change the size of a VPC you must terminate your existing VPC and create a new one.
+No. To change the size of a VPC you must terminate your existing VPC and create a new one.

 Q. How many subnets can I create per VPC?